PierrickPochelu/MASAC_IPU/README.md

 !pip install tensorboard==2.13.0
 ```

-Regrettably, the development is currently on hold as it lacks the advantage when compared to NVIDIA GPUs.
-Nonetheless, there is potential for IPU to exhibit significantly faster performance in certain applications.
-We anticipate future advancements in Reinforcement Learning agents and Simulator implementation with FLAX built on top of JAX+IPU.
+Regrettably, the development is currently on hold as it lacks speed up when compared to NVIDIA GPUs.
+Nonetheless, there is potential for IPU to exhibit significantly faster performance when JAX+IPU will mature.